-Shirley’s recent projects explore how working bodies are registered and concealed in architectural bodies of work.
-She is particularly interested in the historicization of design and building technology.
-Her writings have been included in The Avery Review, Roomonethousand, POOL, Yale Paprika!, Lunch Journal, Utzonia: From / To Denmark with Love, among others.
-Her creative work has exhibited at a83 gallery in New York, Tbilisi Architectural Biennale in Georgina, as well as Trinity Buoy Wharf, TheGallery at Arts University Bournemouth, and The Arts Institute, Plymouth University in UK.
+Shirley’s recent projects explore how working bodies are registered and/or concealed in architectural bodies of work.
+She is also interested in the historicization of technological myths.
+Her writings have been included in Log, The Avery Review, Roomonethousand, POOL, Yale Paprika!, Lunch Journal, Utzonia: From / To Denmark with Love, among others.
+Her creative work has exhibited at Biennale d’Architecture et de paysage d’Île de France (BAP!
+2025), a83, telo haus, Tbilisi Architectural Biennale in Georgia, as well as Trinity Buoy Wharf, TheGallery at Arts University Bournemouth, Levinsky Gallery at Plymouth University, and the Turnpike Gallery in the UK.

-Shirley is one half of DoZa with Maria Espinoza.
-DoZa’s project, Kartli Archive, is one of the three digital projects exhibited in Tbilisi Architecture Biennale 2022.
+Shirley is also one half of DoZa with Maria Espinoza.

 For inquiries, please email shirleydongweichen@gmail.com.